top of page

 We paid for our own tickets and this was not part of any advertising.

-I paid for our tickets online, in advance, and they cost £22.50 per adult.
+I paid for our tickets online, and they cost £23.50 per adult.

 You can return for free within the year, which I might do.